Snow forecast: See how much snow is expected in your area - KTVZ

 Snow forecast: See how much snow is expected in your area

-It’s the first week of the new year and snow is falling across the US.
-In some places for the first time this season.
+It’s the middle of winter, and snow is almost guaranteed somewhere in the US.
+In some places, like the Sierra Nevada, the snow has already been piling up for months.

+In other locations, like Denver, Chicago and New York, it was a slow start to the winter weather.
+But now, winter storm system after system are making their way through the US, sometimes drifting all the way into the South.

 If you are curious about how much snow is on the ground, you can zoom around the next map to reveal where the white stuff is still hanging around.